How to apply for a Master's degree programme

 - Technology and Application of Inorganic Engineering Materials (TAIEM)

-A Bachelor degree (or an equivalent) is required to apply successfully to a Master degree programme.
-Most of our Master degree programmes are consecutive programmes (meaning: they built up on a specific Bachelor degree programme of TU Bergakademie Freiberg).
-The content of our Bachelor degree programmes you find in the examination and study regulations as well as in the module handbook of the respective degree programme.
+A Bachelor's degree (or equivalent) is required to apply successfully to a Master's degree programme.
+Most of our Masters are consecutive programmes (meaning: they built up on a specific Bachelor's programme of the TUBAF).
+The content of our Bachelor's degree programmes you find in the examination and study regulations as well as in the module handbook of the respective degree programme.

-To be admitted to a Master degree programme taught in German language, adequate command of German language is required.
+To be admitted to a Master's degree programme taught in German language, adequate command of German language is required.
 The following rules apply: